-There are six therapists working from the Centre – offering daytime, evening and weekend appointments.
+There are eight therapists working from the Centre.
+We each work on specific, regular weekdays, and currently Brigit and Claire also offer appointments on Saturdays and Colin also offers appointments on Sundays.
 We all have particular areas of interest but we do all work in the same way and our passion is helping our clients to get their lives working again as quickly as possible.
 We are all self-employed and work as therapists in our own right.

-We are always happy to discuss in advance of any paid sessions how and whether we may be able to help, just call us on 01904 637199 or send us a message.
+We are each happy to discuss in advance of any paid sessions how and whether we may be able to help.

 Gail originally trained as a nurse and midwife, working for a number of years in large teaching hospitals and a GP unit before going on to train as a Human Givens Psychotherapist.
 She is also a trained bereavement counsellor with considerable experience in working with both adults and young people.
 Gail has a real enthusiasm for this positive approach to counselling.
 Her primary aim is to offer effective and practical help in order to enable you to feel better and move on with your life as quickly as possible.